Magnetic-2021/quiz-app/README.md

 - To clone our app, go to our repo [here](https://github.com/Magnetic-2021/quiz-app)
 - Select an option to clone the repository into your local directory

-## How to install the dependencies

-- npm run bootstrap (this installs all dependencies in the frontend and backend)

 ## How to run the app

 - npm run dev (this concurrently runs the frontend and backend)